SECTION C: BUSINESS AND SUPPORT SERVICES

 - Have a cost that equals or exceeds certain thresholds established by the College in accordance with state and federal guidelines (where federal, state, or local policy conflicts the more stringent of the policies shall be applied).

-Capital fixed assets include equipment (both movable and fixed), land, land improvements, buildings, building improvements, technology equipment and infrastructure.
+Capital fixed assets include equipment (both movable and fixed), land, land improvements, buildings, building improvements, technology equipment and infrastructure and any determined capital leases.

 Equipment consists of property that does not lose its identity when removed from its location and is not changed materially or expended in use.
 Sub-classes in this account include computer equipment, audiovisual equipment, office equipment, athletic equipment, recreational equipment, lab and research equipment, appliances, medical equipment, food service equipment, buildings and ground equipment, heavy equipment, musical instruments, vehicles, furniture, and fixtures.